 Learn teaching techniques aimed at children, adolescents and adults

-If selected for an Interview, 45 minute English Composition Placement Test (ECPT), completed on-site
+If selected for an Interview, 45 minute English Composition Placement Test (ECPT), completed on-site (Due to COVID-19, the English placement test will be waived for Fall 2020 applicants.)

 If required, TOEFL iBT min. score of 90 or IELTS min. score of 7.